A Look At State House & Senate Races In Miami-Dade

 Follow CBSMIAMI.COM: Facebook | Twitter

-MIAMI (CBSMiami) – Voters in Miami-Dade will head to the polls in early voting this Monday ahead of the primary election on August 28th.
+MIAMI (CBSMiami) – Early in person voting is underway ahead of the primary election on August 28th.

-In addition to picking a governor, an agriculture commissioner, and a number of municipal officers, voters will also decide on state Senate and House races.
+In addition to casting ballots in primary races for Governor, Attorney General, Agricultural Commissioner, voters will also be choosing their party’s candidates in state Senate and House races.
+Those races will be decided in the November general elections.

-Republicans in Miami-Dade will go the polls to pick their candidate for State Representative District 115 since incumbent Michael Bileca is not running.
+Republicans in Miami-Dade will go the polls to pick their candidate for State Representative District 115.
 Candidates vying for the seat are Vance Aloupis, Jose Fernandez, Carlos Daniel Gobel, and Rhonda Lopez.

 Republicans will also cast their vote for State Representative District 116 which pits incumbent Daniel Anthony Perez, who won the seat in a special election, against challenger Frank E. Polo Sr.

-Democrats in the county also have a number of Senate and House seats to fill.
+Democrats in the county also have a number of Senate and House seats to cast ballots on.

-For example, they’ll have to make a decision about State Representative District 26.
-Candidates vying for the seat are Demetries Andrew Grimes and Debbie Mucarsel-Powell.
-Incumbent Patrick Henry is not running for the seat.

-In State Representative District 27, voters have the choice of Kristen Rosen Gonzalez, Matt Haggman, Michael A. Hepburn, David Richardson, and former University of Miami President Donna Shalala.
-Incumbent David Santiago, who held the seat since 2012,

-In State Representative District 105, incumbent Carlos Trujillo is not able to run for the seat again due to term limits.
-Javier Estevez and Ross Hancock are in contention for the district.
+In State Representative District 105, Javier Estevez and Ross Hancock are in contention for the district.

 In State Representative District 108, incumbent Roy Hardemon is trying to hold onto his seat.
 His challengers are Joseph Beauvil and Dotie Joseph.